Understanding the AFR and its components

-If you have not read an agency financial report (AFR) for a government agency before, some of the terms may be confusing.
-This frequently asked questions section will help you better understand GSA's AFR.
-For more detailed definitions and information on federal financial reporting, the Government Accountability Office (GAO) offers a glossary of terms [PDF], the U.S. Department of Treasury (Treasury) provides guidance on government accounting and reporting, and the Office of Management and Budget's (OMB) Circular A-136 [PDF] lists AFR reporting requirements.
+If you have not read an Agency Financial Report for a government agency before, some of the terms may be confusing.
+This section will help you better understand our AFR.
+For more detailed definitions and information on federal financial reporting, the Government Accountability Office offers a glossary of terms [PDF], the U.S. Department of the Treasury provides guidance on government accounting and reporting, and the Office of Management and Budget's Circular A-136 [PDF] lists AFR reporting requirements.

-The Chief Financial Officer Act of 1990 requires GSA to prepare annual reports containing audited financial statements and performance reporting.
+The Chief Financial Officers Act of 1990 requires GSA to prepare an annual report containing audited financial statements and a performance summary.
 OMB provides detailed guidance regarding the contents and formats to be used for these annual reports.
 Following that guidance, GSA prepares this AFR and a separate Annual Performance Report.

 Agency financial reports can be daunting to read and understand.
 You can get a big picture understanding of GSA by reviewing the following parts of the AFR:

-- The Management's Discussion and Analysis section is where agency leadership provides general background information about the agency — including the organizational structure, the mission, and activities of our major programs' financial and performance results — and identifies factors that may affect the agency's operations.
-As discussed in the auditors report, it is important to note that this section of the AFR is not audited by the independent auditor to reach any opinion on its accuracy or completeness.
+- The Management’s Discussion and Analysis section is where agency leadership provides general background information about the agency — including the organizational structure, the mission, and the financial and performance results of our major programs — and identifies factors that may affect the agency’s operations.
+As discussed in the auditors’ report (which is found in the financial section), it is important to note that this section of the AFR is not audited by the independent auditor to reach any opinion on its accuracy or completeness.

-- The independent auditors' report provides the context behind the audit testing performed and the results of that testing, including whether the auditor found the financial statements to be presented fairly, in all material respects, in accordance with U.S. Generally Accepted Accounting Principles for federal reporting entities.
+- The Independent Auditors’ Report provides the context behind the audit testing performed and the results of that testing, including whether the auditor found the financial statements to be presented fairly, in all material respects, in accordance with generally accepted accounting principles for federal reporting.

 Footnotes are important because they further explain certain financial statement line items, including information about methodology used for calculations, valuation, time period, and other data that help the reader gain a better understanding of the agency.

-According to GAO, the objectives of federal financial reports are for agencies to demonstrate their accountability, provide useful information, and help internal users of financial information to improve the Government's management.
+According to the Government Accountability Office, the objectives of federal financial reports are for agencies to demonstrate their accountability, provide useful information, and help internal users of financial information to improve the government’s management.
 You should bear in mind that our goal is to demonstrate good financial stewardship over the assets entrusted to us, whereas readers of private industry financial statements may have an interest in investing in a company and want assurances that the information provided is timely, accurate, and can be relied upon to assess their investment value.

 Yes, GSA follows the requirements of U.S. GAAP for federal financial reporting.
-The Federal Accounting Standards Advisory Board is designated by the American Institute of Certified Public Accountants as the source of GAAP for federal reporting entities, and issues the accounting standards and principles for the United States Government.
+The Federal Accounting Standards Advisory Board is designated by the American Institute of Certified Public Accountants as the source of GAAP for federal reporting entities, and issues the accounting standards and principles for the U.S. Government.

 The statement of net cost shows the results of operations for the major business areas of GSA.
 It displays revenues earned during the fiscal year for goods and services provided to customers and subtracts expenses incurred to operate our programs to arrive at net cost.
 A commercial company would call this type of document an income statement.
 As a reflection that most federal programs generate little to no resources on their own, expenses are offset by revenues to determine the net cost for the agency.